Dialog-IF/dialog/readme.txt

 		Library: a new (gender-neutral $) trait will use the pronoun "they", but without forcing plural verb endings as (plural $) does.

+		Library: serial commas in phrases like GET X, Y, AND Z are now properly understood.
+Previously, this would be parsed as GET X followed by TELL Y TO AND Z, which would generally produce an error.

+		Library: "meta" text (that is, text like "enabling score notifications" that comes from the program itself, rather than from the game) is now always wrapped in a (div @meta), which the author is free to style as they like.

 	0m/03, Lib 0.46 (Manual revision 31):